 And knowing this is important.

 When you know who your audience is and what they want, you know how to speak to them.
-You’re able to focus as you create your brand identity, only investing time into ideas that will work for your customers.
+You’re able to focus as you create a successful brand identity, only investing time into ideas that will work for your customers.

 Build your brand identity around your audience.
 Because it’s for them, after all.